Potluck-Dinner-Lambda/potluck-planner-backend/README.md

 In the world of social gatherings and potlucks the "Potluck Planner" is king.
 This is your place for all things pot luck.

-1. As an `organizer` I can create an upcoming `potluck` and invite my friends to attend
+1. As an `organizer` you can create an upcoming `potluck` and invite your friends to attend

-2. As an `organizer` I can adjust `date`s, `time`s and `location`s of the potluck
+2. As an `organizer` you can adjust `date`s, `time`s and `location`s of the potluck

-3. As an `organizer` I can use the list feature in my app to add food `items` that we'd like to see at the potluck
+3. As an `organizer` you can use the list feature in my app to add food `items` that you'd like to see at the potluck

-4. As a `guest` to a potluck I want to be able to confirm that I'm going to the upcoming `event`
+4. As a `guest` to a potluck you ca confirm that you're going to the upcoming `event`

-5. As a `guest` I'd like to be able to select which `item`s I'd like to be responsible for bringing
+5. As a `guest` you can select which `item`s you'd like to be responsible for bringing

 ## Base Url: https://ft-potluck-planner-backend.herokuapp.com/
 | AUTH | URL                | Requires                                  | Restrictions | Returns                                                 |